Ornaments

 Aubusson tapestry woven by the Tabard workshop.

-With its ribbon signed by the artist, n°4.
+With its label signed by the artist, No. 4.

 1963.

 Lurçat solicited Saint-Saëns, initially a fresco painter, from 1940 onwards.
 And, during the war, he produced his first allegorical masterpieces, tapestries of indignation, combat, and resistance: 'the Foolish Virgins', 'Theseus and the Minotaur'.
-After the war, naturally, he joined Lurçat, with whom he shared convictions (about the numbered cartoon and counted tones, about the specific writing required for tapestry, ...) within the A.P.C.T.
+After the war, he naturally joined Lurçat, with whom he shared convictions (on the numbered cartoon and counted tones, on the specific writing required for tapestry, ...) within the A.P.C.T.
 (Association of Tapestry Cartoonists).
-His universe, where the human figure, stretched and elongated, holds a considerable place (compared, in particular, to the place it occupies among his colleagues Lurçat and Picart le Doux), revolves around traditional themes: women, Commedia dell'arte, Greek myths, ... sublimated by the brilliance of the colors and the simplification of the layout.
+His universe, where the human figure, stretched and elongated, holds a considerable place (compared in particular to the place it occupies among his colleagues Lurçat and Picart le Doux), revolves around traditional themes: woman, Commedia dell'arte, Greek myths, ... sublimated by the brilliance of the colours and the simplification of the layout.
 He then evolved, in the 1960s, towards more lyrical, almost abstract cartoons, where cosmic elements and forces dominate.

-This cartoon is precisely in this vein.
-Let us quote the 1987 catalog (p.37): "Ornaments, purely decorative tapestry, is similar to Dédale, Biologie (preserved at the CNRS Directorate) Bel Canto, by its ample, free, lyrical style, very close to the brush studies in which Saint-Saëns let himself go to the delight of the freely spread color".
+This cartoon is precisely in line with this vein.
+Let us quote the 1987 catalog (p.37): "Ornaments, a purely decorative tapestry, is akin to Daedalus, Biology (preserved at the CNRS Directorate) Bel Canto, due to its ample, unbound, lyrical style, very close to the brush studies in which Saint-Saëns indulged in the joy of freely spread color ».
 This cartoon was woven in 5 copies.

 Bibliography :